jonafriendj/nut-sorter/README.md

 # Hex nut sorter V2

-A device for easily sorting hex nuts
+A device for easily sorting all those hex nuts your kids dump all over your garage.

 Featured on [Hackaday](https://hackaday.com/2022/10/13/3d-printed-sorter-separates-spare-hex-nuts-with-a-shake/)!
 (Didn't see that coming!
 Thank you [@Donald Papp](https://hackaday.com/author/dp2cnk/))